-57The declaration against trusts in of West Virginia, was born November the democratic platform will hardly 16, 1823.
-If elected he will be inaugurat-Eurprise their promoters.
+The declaration against trusts in of West Virginia, was born Novembe the democratic platform will hardly 16, 1823.
+If elected he will be inaugurat is as much a matter of tradition in surprise their promoters.
 The business ed in his eighty-third year.
-Mr. Davis one which does not depend on complimentary notices.-Cleveland Leader.
+Mr. Davis most American communities as the is one which does not depend on comiss a democratic free silver populist, but plimentary notices.-Cleveland Leader.
+Bryan was in the army and would have helped storm a hill if it had come has in mind for secretary of state in the shufflers has been proved.-St. Louis